Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 ### CloudFront

 - Edge Location where content will be cached, separate to Region/AZ, **Read**, **Write**
-- S3 Transfer Acceleration: use CloudFront’s globally distributed edge locations, data -> Edge Location -> S3 Bucket
+- S3 Transfer Acceleration: use CloudFront's globally distributed edge locations, data -> Edge Location -> S3 Bucket
 - Origin: the origin of the files, **S3 Bucket, EC2, LB, R53**
 - Distribution: can have **multiple** origin.
 Type: Web for websites, RTMP for video streaming
 - TTL **24hr** by default
 - invalidation: refresh all your cached data

+### High Request rate

+> If you anticipate that your workload will consistently exceed `100` requests per second, you should **avoid sequential key** names.
+If you must use sequential numbers or date and time patterns in key names, add a `random prefix` to the key name.
+The randomness of the prefix more evenly distributes key names across multiple index partitions.

 -------------------------------------------------------------------------------